giwrgosftw/DigitalReceipt-CloudProject-WebApp-GUI/README.md

-# Web AppEngine-OnlineReceipt (No database-incompleted)
+# Web AppEngine - Online Receipt (No database-incompleted)
-This is my first web application written in Python using Flask.
+This is my first Python web application that uses the Flask framework and is based on a real-world scenario.
 However, the database is not set up yet, so the login function does not work.

 # Real-life scenario
 1. A customer goes shopping.